pivotal/docs-tap/install-aws/set-up-namespaces.hbs.md

 ## <a id='enable-namespace'></a>Enable namespace for Supply Chains

-The `default` ServiceAaccount in your developer namespace requires permission to your image repositories and RoleBindings for Tanzu Application Platform `ClusterRoles`.
+The `default` Service Account in your developer namespace requires permission to your image repositories and RoleBindings for Tanzu Application Platform `ClusterRoles`.
 The [Namespace Provisioner](../namespace-provisioner/about.hbs.md) watches namespaces for a specific label, then takes action to enable the namespace.

 To enable the Supply Chain on your namespace, run: